 Processing of architectural photographs.
 How to Create an Architectural Sketch Effect in Adobe Photoshop

-This lesson is suitable for those users who prefer Archicad to other drafting programs.
-The method is designed for advanced users.
-I will make a reservation that I will not explain the elementary functions of the main buttons and talk about the technology for constructing a drawing, but I will describe the process of its transformation from a standard one into an interesting sketch.
+This lesson is suitable for those users who prefer Archicad to other drawing programs.
+The method is designed for confident users.
+I will make a reservation that I will not explain the elementary functions of the main buttons and talk about the technology for constructing the drawing, but I will describe the process of converting it from a standard one to an interesting sketch one.

-Hand graphics always look attractive and appreciated by customers.
-But what to do when she's gone a large number time, or, perhaps, you do not have drawing skills at the proper level, and the usual appearance of a drawing developed on a computer is “bored”?
-In this case, you can depict it in a sketch style using a computer and spending a minimum of time on it.
+Handmade graphics always look attractive and are appreciated by customers.
+But what to do when she doesn’t large quantity time, or perhaps you don’t have drawing skills at the proper level, but the usual appearance of a drawing developed on a computer has become boring?
+In this case, you can depict it in sketch style, using a computer and spending a minimum of time on it.

-List of involved programs: ArchiCAD 16, ArchiSuite by Cigraph (add-ons or plugins for ArchiCAD).
+List of programs involved: ArchiCAD 16, ArchiSuite from Cigraph (add-ons or plugins for ArchiCAD).

-Before you start working in the ArchiCAD program, you need to download and install a suitable font for our task on your computer: control panel > fonts.
+Before you start working in the ArchiCAD program, you need to download and install on your computer a font suitable for our task: control panel > fonts.

 It's time to open our drawing in ArchiCAD.

 Let's do one more preparation.
-Click: Options > Extension Manager.
-We write the path to the folder with ArchiCAD extensions in the extension manager window.
-So the program will surely find its way to them.
-A tick next to the add-ons we need indicates their availability.
+Click: settings > extension manager.
+We register the path to the folder with ArchiCAD extensions in the extension manager window.
+This way the program will surely find its way to them.
+The check mark next to the add-ons we need indicates their availability.

-Consider the drawing.
-When building it, standard tools were used: walls, windows, doors, lines, arcs, hatching, axes, etc. You can choose the width of the lines, color and transparency of hatching according to your own taste.
+Let's look at the drawing.
+When constructing it, standard tools were used: walls, windows, doors, lines, arcs, hatching, axes, etc. You can choose the width of lines, color and transparency of hatchings to suit your own taste.

 You only need to change the default font to the newly installed one.
-It's more handwritten than strict Arial.
-Click on the “Text” tool in the toolbar on the left, then Ctrl + A to select all the text in the drawing and change its font at once (the “font” field on the information board on top).
+It looks more hand-written than strict Arial.
+Click on the “Text” tool in the toolbar on the left, then Ctrl+A to select all the text in the drawing and change its font at once (the “font” field on the information board at the top).

-Select all sizes with Ctrl+A, in their properties change the font to the previously specified one.
+Select all sizes using Ctrl+A, and in their properties change the font to the one specified earlier.
 Let's repeat this operation with marks.

 All preparations are completed and we move on to the process of artistic design of the drawing.
-Let's go: Construction > Construction Add-on > ArchiSuite > Show ArchiSuite Palette.
+Let's go: Design > Design Add-on > ArchiSuite > Show ArchiSuite Palette.

 Press Ctrl+A and click on the pencil button in the newly opened ArchiSketchy submenu.

-The Conversion Settings window opens, in which you can view the ArchiSketchy settings.
+The Conversion Settings window opens, in which you can view the ArchiSketchy parameters.

-At the very top, you can choose one of the seven proposed stylistic solutions.
-These can be options with induced or wavy lines, with bold shading or bright fills.
-You choose.
+At the very top you can choose one of seven proposed stylistic solutions.
+These can be options with induced or wavy lines, with bold hatching or bright fills.
+The choice is yours.

-The next parameter is the amount of line release at the edges, i.e. the size of the "tails" at the corners.
-It characterizes the degree of accents at the ends of lines by lengthening them and is measured in millimeters.
+The next parameter is the amount of line release at the edges, i.e. the size of the “tails” at the corners.
+It characterizes the degree of emphasis placed on the ends of lines by lengthening them and is measured in millimeters.
 The standard value is 500 mm.
-You can play with it best result according to the scale of your drawing.
+You can play with it for best result taking into account the scale of your drawing.

 We will select all the modeling elements to convert them into a sketch, but we can also exclude some, such as the font.

-In addition, you can change the style of the lines: replace straight lines with wavy ones, for example.
+In addition, you can change the style of the lines: replace straight ones with wavy ones, for example.

-In a similar way, we change the hatching for different construction elements: walls - one hatch, floors - another, etc., instead of those previously installed.
+In a similar way, we change the hatching for different design elements: walls - one hatch, floors - another, etc., instead of the previously installed ones.

-Under the icon with the letter "A" you can change the font, but this will be superfluous, because. we excluded it from drawing earlier.
+Under the icon with the letter “A” you can change the font, but this will be unnecessary, because... we excluded it from the drawing earlier.

-You can also choose a background for the picture, imitating paper or cardboard, by clicking on Open Picture in the lower right corner.
+You can also select a background for the picture that imitates paper or cardboard by clicking on Open Picture in the lower right corner.

-After that, your cursor will turn into a hammer, and when you hover over one of the points - into a pencil.
-Double-click on it with this "pencil" and wait a bit for the system to make changes in the appearance of the drawing.
+After this, your cursor will turn into a hammer, and when you hover over one of the points, it will turn into a pencil.
+Double-click on it with this “pencil” and wait a bit for the system to make changes in the appearance of the drawing.

-Now click on the free field on the side, admire the result.
+Now click on the free field on the side and admire the result.

-The lines look like they were drawn by a human hand, and not like they were created by a computer.
+The lines look as if they were drawn by a human hand, and not as if they were created by a computer.

-Thank you all for your attention!
-I hope you enjoy this simple, but interesting method of designing drawings and you find the lesson informative.
+Thank you all so much for your attention!
+I hope you will like this simple but interesting method of drawing up drawings and you will find the lesson informative.

-Creating a beautiful image is a rather laborious and lengthy process, and pressing the shutter button is only a small part of it.
-If you're ready to learn how to create publishable photos, then the material below will help you with this.
+Creating a beautiful image is a rather labor-intensive and time-consuming process, and pressing the shutter button is only a small part of it.
+If you're ready to learn how to take photos that are worthy of publication, then the material below will help you with this.

-Every photographer faces the challenge of wide dynamic range, and architectural photography is no exception, although it often only takes 3 shots.
-But the photo shown in the example required 9 source shots with exposure bracketing -2, 0 and +2.
-Also, many photographers deliberately take more shots to get rid of people in the pictures.
+Every photographer faces the challenge of wide dynamic range, and architectural photos are no exception, although they often require only 3 frames.
+But the photo given in the example required 9 source images with exposure bracketing of -2, 0 and +2.
+Also, many photographers deliberately take a larger number of frames in order to get rid of people in the pictures.

 • shoot in RAW format, because the source should be of the highest quality and flexible when proofreading;

-• use one white balance value for the entire series of shots;
+• use one white balance value for the entire series of photographs;

-• Bring your heaviest tripod and remote control for the shutter button to ensure vibration is avoided.
+• Bring along the heaviest tripod and a remote control for the shutter button to ensure there are no vibrations.

 Camera

-For architectural shots, cameras like the Canon 5D Mark II are well suited, which, in combination with, for example, a 17mm TS-E tilt-shift lens, gives excellent results.
+Cameras like the Canon 5D Mark II are well suited for architectural photography, which in combination with, for example, a 17mm TS-E tilt-shift lens gives excellent results.
 It's a good idea to have a couple of spare optics with you.
-In case the last element of your lens is convex and limits the ability to apply a filter, exposure bracketing will come to the rescue.
+If the last element of your lens is convex and limits the ability to use a filter, exposure bracketing will come to the rescue.

 Computer and monitor

-The computer must be powerful, with sufficient random access memory(it's good to have about 24 GB), because RAW images sometimes "weigh" up to a gigabyte.
-The monitor is calibrated before any major adjustments for the best color reproduction and, as a result, an objective assessment of the image.
+The computer must be powerful, with sufficient random access memory(it’s not bad to have about 24 GB), because RAW images sometimes “weigh” up to a gigabyte.
+The monitor is calibrated before any serious correction for the best color reproduction and, as a result, an objective assessment of the image.

 For import, many people like to use Lightroom, iPhoto, Picassa and other applications, but professionals prefer complete control over the situation, which is what they achieve by manually importing images.

-On the spot, it is convenient to transfer all the footage to hard drives, the material from which is later transferred to a pre-created location.
-It is very convenient to think over the folder hierarchy system, designating images of different formats and sizes with corresponding names that you understand, such as bw - for black and white photographs.
+On-site, it’s convenient to dump all the footage onto hard drives, the material from which can later be transferred to a pre-created location.
+It is very convenient to think over a system of folder hierarchy, labeling images of different formats and sizes with corresponding names that you understand, such as bw - for black and white photographs.

 Selection photos

 A good workhorse for many professionals is Adobe CS5.
-The preview is most convenient in Bridge, where the files you have selected among all are marked on the right, and on the left, using a filter, you can display separately selected material.
+Preview is most convenient in Bridge, where the files you have selected among all are marked on the right, and on the left, using a filter, you can display individually selected material.

 Camera Raw

-The camera settings in this example are set to zero.
-So it is more convenient to work by setting specific values for each new edited series of photos.
+The camera settings in the example under consideration are set to zero.
+This makes it more convenient to work by setting specific values for each new edited series of photos.

 • Make sure you are working in the same color space as the camera.
-The most commonly used is Adobe RGB.
-Use the highest quality sources, you can convert to the format you need later;
+Adobe RGB is most often used.
+Use the highest quality sources; you can convert them to the format you need later;

 • Edit in 16-bit mode;

-• Set the white balance to the most successfully exposed photo;
+• Set the white balance according to the most successfully exposed photo;

-• For hot pixels, the Recovery slider will help.
+• With hot pixels, the “Recovery” slider will help.
 When you press the + combination while moving the slider, you will see pixels on a black background;

-• If you were forced to push the return slider too far, compensate by pushing the "Exposure"
+• If you were forced to push the return slider too far, compensate by pushing the Exposure slider up.

-• Use a similar algorithm when working with black levels so that there are no crashes
+• Use a similar algorithm when working with the black level to avoid crashes

-• After selecting all the pictures after the above manipulations, synchronize the white balance on them using the menu
+• Having selected all the pictures after the above manipulations, synchronize the white balance on them using the menu

 • The last step is to open all the images in Photoshop.